oneapi-src/level-zero-spec/scripts/core/PROG.md

 - A fence only has two states: not signaled and signaled.
 - A fence can only be reset from the Host.
 - A fence cannot be shared across processes.
-- An application can use ::${x}FenceQueryElapsedTime to calculate the time (in milliseconds) between two fences' signals.

 The primary usage model(s) for fences are to notify the Host when a command list has finished execution to allow:
 - Recycling of memory and images